taosdata/node-red-node-tdengine/README.md

 The deep integration between TDengine and Node-RED provides a comprehensive solution for industrial IoT scenarios.
 Through Node-RED's MQTT/OPC UA/Modbus protocol nodes, data from PLCs, sensors and other devices can be collected at millisecond-level speed.
 Real-time queries of TDengine can trigger physical control actions like relay operations and valve switching for immediate command execution.

-node-red-node-tdengine is the official plugin developed by TAOS Data for Node-RED.
+node-red-node-tdengine is the official plugin developed by TDengine for Node-RED.
 Composed of two nodes:
 - **tdengine-operator**: Provides SQL execution capabilities for data writing/querying and metadata management.
 - **tdengine-consumer**: Offers data subscription and consumption capabilities from specified subscription servers and topics.